Relationship Deal breaker : Watch out for the red flags.

 ESTJ: Too many surprises

 The ESTJ finally falls in love when they can let go of control.
 That isn’t easy for this take-charge individual.
 Too much of a good thing isn’t good; though.
 Anyone who breaks their trust or brings too much instability is not going to last.
-The ESTJs deal-breaker is too many surprises.
+The ESTJs relationship deal breaker is too many surprises.

 ENFP: Close mindedness